ESL Activities

 For advanced students, you could also show them an example of a Christmas letter, and then get them to write their own about what’s happening in their life.
 This could also be a good homework activity for them.

 It can be a fun time to sing some Christmas carols with your students.
 Don’t worry.
-You don’t have a to a pro singer.
+You don’t have to be a pro singer.
 That’s what YouTube is for!

 Just find some popular carols that have the words running across the screen as the person is singing.
 Everyone can sing along.
-Or, you may want to dig deeper into one particular carol with regards to the vocabulary and meaning of it.
+Or, you may want to dig deeper into one particular carol with regards to its vocabulary and meaning.

-If you’re teaching students in a country who regularly celebrate Christmas, then some of these ESL present perfect activities can be the perfect addition to your lesson.
+If you’re teaching students in a country that regularly celebrates Christmas, then some of these ESL present perfect activities that can be the perfect addition to your lesson.
 For example, here are just a few of the questions you could talk about:

 Have you ever eaten a turkey dinner?